 These values guide us in all decisions and actions made by the Kickapoo Traditional Tribe of Texas Tribal Police Department Program:

 - Strive to learn and grow

 - Be honest, ethical and professional

-- Strive for excellence
+- Strive for excellence in all actions performed

 - Lead by example